Evolution might favor men who misinterpret sexual cues

 Williams College psychologist Carin Perilloux conducted the research with Judith A. Easton and David M. Buss of University of Texas at Austin.
 The findings will appear in an upcoming issue of Psychological Science, a journal published by the Association for Psychological Science.

-The research involved 96 male 103 female undergraduates, who were put through a “speed-meeting” exercise—talking for three minutes to each of five potential opposite-sex mates.
+So, the research involved 96 male and 103 female undergraduates, who went through a “speed-meeting” exercise—talking for three minutes to each of five potential opposite-sex mates.
 Before the conversations, the participants rated themselves on their own attractiveness and were assessed for the level of their desire for a short-term sexual encounter.
-After each “meeting,” they rated the partner on a number of measures, including physical attractiveness and sexual interest in the participant.
-The process had the advantage of testing the participants in multiple interactions.
+And, after each “meeting,” they rated the partner on a number of measures, including physical attractiveness and sexual interest in the participant.
+In addition, the process had the advantage of testing the participants in multiple interactions.

-The results: Men looking for a quick hookup were more likely to overestimate the women’s desire for them.
+Men looking for a quick hookup were more likely to overestimate the women’s desire for them.
 Men who thought they were hot also thought the women were hot for them.
 But men who were actually attractive, by the women’s ratings, did not make this mistake.
-The more attractive the woman was to the man, the more likely he was to overestimate her interest.
+Therefore, the more attractive the woman was to the man, the more likely he was to overestimate her interest.
 And women tended to underestimate men’s desire.

 A hopeless mess?
 Evolutionarily speaking, maybe not, say the psychologists.
-Over millennia, these errors may in fact have enhanced men’s reproductive success.
-The researchers theorize that the kind of guy who went for it, even at the risk of being rebuffed, scored more often — and passed on his overperceiving tendency to his genetic heirs.
-Perilloux added that casual sex seekers …
+Over millennia, these errors may in fact add to men’s reproductive success.
+So, the researchers theorize that the kind of guy who went for it, even at the risk of being rebuffed, scored more often and passed on his overperceiving tendency to his genetic heirs.
+Besides, Perilloux added that casual sex seekers …

 …face slightly different adaptive problems.
 They are limited mainly by the number of consenting sex partners—so overestimation is even more important.